I’ve never worked with a nonprofit before. Is that okay?

-You can start on a short-term project or consultation call as early as tomorrow.
-New Team Projects are staffed every other month.
-We hold workshops and events approximately once per quarter.
-Find our events calendar here or login to Taproot+ to see how you can get involved today.
+You can start on a short-term project or consultation call as early as tomorrow!
+And we hold workshops throughout the year in cities across the country.
+Find available projects and opportunities on Taproot+ to see how you can get involved today.

 I don’t live in New York City, Chicago, Los Angeles, or the San Francisco Bay Area.
 Can I still volunteer with Taproot?

 Of course!
 Sign up for an account on Taproot+ to work virtually on short-term projects or provide consultations through Virtual Office Hours.

 Can I use a Taproot Foundation project to build new skills?

 While learning is part of every process, the goal of Taproot’s programs is to provide the highest quality support for nonprofits.
 Volunteers are expected to have at least 3 – 5 years of professional experience in a given area and should volunteer for opportunities that align with their expertise.

 Taproot has been leading the pro bono movement for more than 15 years.
 Our model has proven successful in engaging thousands of business professionals every year and supporting more than 6,000 nonprofits since 2001.